stephengrier/dockerfiles/exim4/README.md

 ## Virtual domain configuration

-The MTA supports virtual domain configuration for the routing of mail to local addresses to maildrop servers.
+The MTA supports virtual domain configuration for the routing of mail to maildrop servers.
 It will look for an alias file for each local domain in the following location:

 ```
 $ cat /etc/exim/virtualdomains/example.com